adonisv79/akosi/CPANEL.md

 This guide will explain how to setup CICD (using Github Workflows) to produce autodeploy for NodeJS projects.
 By this time, we assume you already have an idea about CICD and uses CPANEL provided by your host.
 You should already have an idea of Github workflows (https://docs.github.com/en/actions/using-workflows).
 Note that we also use pnpm so make sure the workflows apply them.

+## Checklist

+The following are items we need to ensure before setting up our CICD

+* The host can support our NodeJS version (or we develop using the version supported by the host).
+This also includes our dependencies.
+NestJS v10 for example has deprecated NodeJS v12 since April 30, 2022.
+If your using v10 above and

 ## Setup Inital Workflows

 Github workflows looks into your github repo for the `.github/workflows` directory.
 If it does not exist, create it.
 Inside it, we can create multiple workflow configurations in the form of YAML files.